Who’s in charge? Homer Simpson or Mr. Spock?

 This course is also available via the

-Don’t miss this opportunity to improve your negotiation strategy and outcomes.
+Improve your negotiation strategy and outcomes.

 Mediator, arbitrator and settlement conference neutral Jeff Trueman says the lawyer’s mind can sometimes play tricks on them when it comes time to settle a claim.
 “The central question on the minds of counsel, their clients, and insurance professionals in civil litigation is, of course, ‘What’s the case worth?’
 For mature torts there is enough historical settlement and verdict data exist for counsel to argue why a particular case should or should not fit within a certain settlement range.
 In the midst of these discussions, the human brain plays tricks on us.
 For example, litigators sometimes assume that their trial experience can determine how jurors will negotiate with one another and resolve factual discrepancies after closing arguments.
 This assumption is a ‘heuristic’ – a cognitive shortcut called attributional error or illusion of control.”
 Backed by his decades of psychological and economic sciences research, Trueman says there is a lot of room for attorneys to change their mindset when moving into settlement mode.